 Single on Columbia, released November 1967.

-The record is Australian, the writers American: Madara, White and Gilmore were all members of The Spokesmen, the group that recorded Dawn Of Correction (1965) an answer to Barry McGuire’s Eve Of Destruction.
+The record is Australian, the writers American.
+Madara, White and Gilmore were all members of The Spokesmen and writers of their Dawn Of Correction (1965, #36 USA) an answer to Barry McGuire’s Eve Of Destruction.
 See also Marcie & The Cookies – I Would If I Could, another Madara-White-Gilmore composition

 Johnny Farnham: enduring Melbourne pop star whose career took off after Sadie The Cleaning Lady, his first single, was skilfully publicised and became the best-selling Australian single of the 60s.
 He had a run of hits into the first half of the 70s, and branched out into TV and stage drama.

 In the early 80s, by then known as John Farnham, he had a further hit with a powered-up version of the Beatles’ Help, and he fronted the Little River Band for a time.
 His real career revival came in 1986 with the hugely popular contemporary album Whispering Jack and its three hit singles including the #1 You’re The Voice.